MakarovSS/Signatures-Clustering/README.md

 * signature.h

-Describes Signature class, which describes the one biochemical experiment.
+Describes Signature class, which describes the parameters and response of one given biochemical experiment.

 * signatureCluster.h